farhan5248/specificationbyprompt/Communicating the strategy to QA/The Power of Habit.md

 # The Power of Habit

+How to sustain it?
+On the job training, 4 step git routine

 At this point I know who I will work with initially.
 I know what skills they have.
 The fourth thing was what was I going to ask them to do.

 I needed small changes with low cognitive load so I had to figure out a small idea that could apply to every aspect of the team's work.
 I had read about Paul O'Neil, the CEO of ALCOA and the culture of safety that they had there.